Vliro/humus/README.md

 This is derived from https://github.com/graph-gophers/graphql-go.
 A lot of code has been removed that was not necessary since the parsing was needed and not the actual GraphQL elements.
 (It does not represent a GraphQL server) The foremost change was making the schema and its objects public for code generation.

+## Slices

+References to other classes in the database is currently modeled as []Type rather than []*Type.
+This simplifies allocations but causes reference issues.
+For instance, pointer to &array at index k keeps the entire array alive.
+Therefore, it might be better to use a slice of pointers.

+## Variables

+All inputs into functions are transformed into GraphQL variables to deny possible injection of data.

 ## Mutations